DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 ---

-## 🏛️ <a id="cultural-spotlight-menkaure-the-visionary-of-the-elegant-pyramid">Cultural Spotlight: Menkaure — The Visionary of the Elegant Pyramid</a>
+## 🏛️ <a id="cultural-spotlight-menkaure-the-visionary-of-the-elegant-pyramid">Cultural Spotlight: Menkaure – The Visionary of the Elegant Pyramid</a>

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-5-Menkaures-Measures/Menkaure.jpg" alt="Menkaure" width="400"/>
   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Seated_Statue_of_King_Menkaure_MET_37.6.1_01.jpg" target="_blank">Menkaure - © Wikimedia Commons CC0 1.0</a></p>
 </div>

 **Menkaure**, also known as **Mykerinos**, was a ruler of Egypt’s Fourth Dynasty.
-He was the son of Khafre, He is most famous for his pyramid at Giza — the smallest of the three iconic pyramids, yet admired for its refined proportions and exquisite craftsmanship.
+He was the son of Khafre, He is most famous for his pyramid at Giza, the smallest of the three iconic pyramids, yet admired for its refined proportions and exquisite craftsmanship.

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-5-Menkaures-Measures/Pyramid_of_Menkaure.jpg" alt="Great Pyramid of Giza" width="700"/>